klee1611/klee1611.github.io/content/posts/c_c++_const_pointer_reference.en.md

 TYPE const NAME = VAULE;
 ```

-Both means this variable cannot be assigned to another value.
+Both mean this variable cannot be assigned to another value.

 For example,
 <!--more-->